TomasHubelbauer/puppeteer-deterministic-screenshot/README.md

 | Linux   | ?                                    |
 | macOS   | ?                                    |

+## Bonus: Git Changes

+Git won't track the screenshot as changed if it changes only in metadata, but not the binary data.

 ## To-Do

 ### Consider looking into the software rendering angle described above